 Notes: The students tested in grades 6 to 8 who met the Smarter Balanced Assessment (SBA) Math standard as a percent of all students who chose to test in grades 6 to 8.
 Tests are given in the spring of the year.
-For example, data for 2016 is for students during the school year 2015/2016.
-OSPI does not consider the Smarter Balanced Assessment (SBA) and its predecessor, the Measurements of Student Progress (MSP) equivalent and advises against directly comparing the results of the two tests.
+For example, data for 2024 is for students during the school year 2023/2024.